xcomfan/xcomfan.github.io/python/classes.md

 ## Class syntax

-* Superclasses are listed in parentheses in a class header
+* Superclasses are listed in parentheses in a class header.
-* Classes inherit attributes from their superclasses
+* Classes inherit attributes from their superclasses.
-* Instances inherit attributes from all accessible classes
+* Instances inherit attributes from all accessible classes.
-* Each object.attribute reference invokes a new, independent search.
+* Each `object.attribute` reference invokes a new, independent search.
-* Logic changes are made by subclassing not by changing superclasses.
+* Logic changes are made by sub-classing not by changing superclasses.
 * Methods named with double underscores (dunders) are special hooks.
 Such methods are called automatically when instances appear in built in operations.
 * Classes may override most built in type operations.
 * Classes may be used like dictionaries but with embedded logic.